-Prerequisites: One philosophy course.
-Offered: Spring

-PHI323 • Social and Political Philosophy.
+Prerequisites: Two PHI courses or approval of instructor.
+Offered: Spring PHI323 • Social and Political Philosophy.
 4 Credits.
 A study and analysis of various theories of human interaction and association.
 Address questions such as: What are the differences among a community, a society, and a state?
 What is the role of the individual in each of these associations?
 What makes a social organization just?